Yezuz/testingUnoPlatform/README.md

 # testingUnoPlatform
-a sample project for testing purposes on for the unoPlatform
+a sample project for testing purposes for the unoPlatform